 UNI lost an assistant coach of eight years after the 1991 season.
 Jim Miller resigned from UNI to coach wrestling at Wartburg College in Waverly, Iowa.

 Season Record: 11-4

 On September 23, 1991, UNI announced an internal investigation into its wrestling program.
 Several recruiting violations were uncovered and penalties were imposed.
-The two penalties directly affecting the program were restrictions against Briggs recruiting off campus for two years and no new wrestling scholarships could be given for the 1992-93 season.
+Two penalties directly affected the wrestling program: Coach Briggs was restricted from recruiting off campus for two years; and no new wrestling scholarships could be given for the 1992-1993 season.

 UNI hosted the NCAA West Regional wrestling meet March 7, 1992.
 UNI defeated the other seven teams to take home their seventh consecutive West Regional title.
 Nine wrestlers qualified for the National Championships, six of them champions.

 Gary Steffensmeier (150)